 Improve the timing of live-played virtual instruments by using quantising to align notes to a grid.

-In OS X, this option is found in Piano Roll > Notes within the Editor (E); on iOS, Quantisation is in the Mixer menu (sliders icon).
-Also, temporarily slow tempo while recording tricky bits.
+In macOS, this option is found in Piano Roll > Notes within the Editor (E); on iOS, Quantisation is in the Mixer menu (sliders icon).
+Also, try temporarily slowing the song’s tempo while recording tricky bits.

 Arpeggiators are excellent tools for musicians, playing chord patterns by sounding each note in sequence.